manuparra/singularitycontainers-on-m1-arm64/README.md

 Download it and then install it.

-## Download and unzip the pre-build UTM image ready to use.
+## Download and unzip the pre-build UTM image ready to use

 Click here to [download this image](https://drive.google.com/file/d/1STHZq81HIRFit2en5jzAPaHSLfPc7tVB/view?usp=sharing).